Arup Group: Company

 An office building occupied by Arup in the Dublin Docklands.

 Arup is an employee-owned business, with all staff owning a stake in the company and part of a global profit share.
 By 2013, Arup was operating 90 offices across 60 countries around the world.
 These offices are elaborately interconnected by shared internet-based collaborative working packages and communication systems that can, where required, enable a single project to be worked on by multiple offices across a seamless, 24-hour working cycle.
 However, it is more common for individual offices to specialise in working on an assigned subsection of a project rather than continuously exchanging.

 The BBC Television and RIBA documentary The Brits who Built the Modern World highlighted Arup's collaboration with architects and described Arup as "the engineering firm which Lord Norman Foster and his peers Lord Richard Rogers, Sir Nicholas Grimshaw, Sir Michael Hopkins and Sir Terry Farrell most frequently relied upon."

-The firm has published an annual sustainability report since 2008, and is involved in several projects around the world aiming to cut greenhouse gas emissions, such as Dongtan Eco-City, which is planned to be zero waste, and the High Speed 2 Interchange Station, which is the first railway station in the world to achieve BREEAM 'outstanding certification.
+The firm has published an annual sustainability report since 2008, and is involved in several projects around the world aiming to cut greenhouse gas emissions, such as Dongtan Eco-City, which is planned to be zero waste, and the High Speed 2 Interchange Station, which is the first railway station in the world to achieve BREEAM outstanding certification.

-Arup also runs community engagement programmes comprising initiatives to combat homelessness, improve sanitation in disaster relief programmes, and disaster recovery after earthquakes.
+Arup runs community engagement programmes comprising initiatives to combat homelessness, improve sanitation in disaster relief programmes, and disaster recovery after earthquakes.
 They also engage in partnerships with governments, NGOs, think tanks, and other advocacy groups.
 Arup secured its first Fair Tax Mark certification from the Fair Tax Foundation in 2024.